Alan Henderson: NBA career

 In 1995, Henderson was selected with the 16th pick in the NBA draft by the Atlanta Hawks, and has since played for the Hawks, the Dallas Mavericks, Cleveland Cavaliers, and the Philadelphia 76ers.

 In his rookie year (1995–96) with the Hawks, he ranked 2nd on the team in total blocked shots (43).
 During the 1997–98 season, he was the recipient of the NBA Most Improved Player Award after averaging 14.3 points and 6.4 rebounds.
+Following his breakout season, Henderson signed a seven-year, $45 million contract to remain in Atlanta.
 He remained a member of an Atlanta team that for nine of his tenured seasons did not improve significantly nor get very far in the postseason when they qualified for the Playoffs.

 On August 4, 2004, along with Jason Terry, Henderson was traded to the Dallas Mavericks for Antoine Walker and Tony Delk.
 He was then traded to the Milwaukee Bucks along with Calvin Booth for Keith Van Horn on February 24, 2005.
 The Bucks then waived Henderson the following day.
 On March 1, he re-signed with the Mavericks.

-On September 17, 2005, Henderson signed with the Cleveland Cavaliers, appearing in 51 games as a reserve power forward.
+On September 17, 2005, Henderson signed a minimum contract with the Cleveland Cavaliers, appearing in 51 games as a reserve power forward.

-On September 8, 2006, Henderson signed a free agent contract with the Philadelphia 76ers.
+On September 8, 2006, Henderson signed a minimum free agent contract with the Philadelphia 76ers.

 On February 22, 2007, Henderson was traded to the Utah Jazz along with cash for the rights to swap draft picks in the second round of the 2007 NBA draft, but was released from the team on March 2.
 In early April, he was re-signed by the 76ers to a contract for the remainder of the season.
 He averaged 7.8 points, 5 rebounds and 0.6 assists in 652 NBA games.

 He has four children with his wife Maxine, and lives in Indiana.